 Comment: Kasich is using "demagogue" and "unify the country" rhetoric.

 On immigration, Hillary Clinton is a work in progress – and has been since she entered politics more than a dozen years ago.
 Depending on which audience she is trying to please, she assumes one of two conflicting personas: Restrictionist Hillary or Reform Hillary.
 In 2003, Restrictionist Hillary told conservative radio host John Grambling that she was “adamantly against illegal immigrants” and that “we’ve got to do more at our borders.” … Then there is Reform Hillary, who has emerged recently now that Clinton is once again running for president and needs the support of Latino voters who favor a more honest and more common-sense approach to the problem. … Reform Hillary celebrated Cinco de Mayo by speaking at a mostly Latino high school in Las Vegas, where she called for illegal immigrants to be given “a path to full and equal citizenship.”
 She also accused Republicans who support legal status for the undocumented but not citizenship of pushing “second-class status.”
 But what was Clinton pushing?
 A poison pill.
 “Full and equal citizenship” will never get through Congress.
 So by setting the bar impossibly high, Reform Hillary all but ensures nothing will be done.
-This suits her fine because she doesn’t want to be known as a pro-amnesty Democrat any more than Obama did, and she’d rather have a wedge issue than a workable solution.
+This suits her fine because she doesn’t want to be known as a pro-amnesty Democrat any more than Obama did, and she’d rather have a wedge issue than a workable solution.-- Pundit Ruben Navarrette, May 24, 2015.

 Comment: First, Navarrette is accusing Clinton of flip-flopping.
 Second, he is engaging in "common sense" rhetoric.
 Third, he seems to be demonizing those who are "restrictionists" as not being in favor of honesty and common sense.
 Lastly, he resorts to "wedge issue" rhetoric.

-‪Jeb Bush warned Thursday that President Obama and Democrats would rather keep immigration reform as a political wedge issue than solve the problem — and that Republicans will always lose the political argument on immigration if the dynamic persists. ‬
+Jeb Bush warned Thursday that President Obama and Democrats would rather keep immigration reform as a political wedge issue than solve the problem — and that Republicans will always lose the political argument on immigration if the dynamic persists. -- Article by Rebecca Berg, May 1, 2015, relating comments made by former Gov. Jeb Bush (R-FL) on April 30, 2015.

-‪“By doing nothing, you have two things that happen, at least in the age of Obama,” the former Florida governor said during a National Review event in Washington, D.C.
-“You have a president who uses this ... as a wedge issue, and we always lose.‬
+“By doing nothing, you have two things that happen, at least in the age of Obama,” the former Florida governor said during a National Review event in Washington, D.C.
+“You have a president who uses this ... as a wedge issue, and we always lose.

-‪“Delaying this is what [Obama] wants,” Bush added.
-“He doesn’t want immigration reform.”‬
+“Delaying this is what [Obama] wants,” Bush added.
+“He doesn’t want immigration reform.”

 Comment: Bush is accusing Obama of using wedge issues, which is "unify the country" rhetoric.

-"Because I want this chamber, I want this city to reflect the truth -- that for all our blind spots and shortcomings, we are a people with the strength and generosity of spirit to bridge divides, to unite in common effort, to help our neighbors, whether down the street or on the other side of the world."
+"Because I want this chamber, I want this city to reflect the truth -- that for all our blind spots and shortcomings, we are a people with the strength and generosity of spirit to bridge divides, to unite in common effort, to help our neighbors, whether down the street or on the other side of the world."-- President Barack Obama, January 20, 2015, during the 2015 State of the Union address.

 Comment: This is a call to unify the country and end divisiveness.

 "You know, just over a decade ago, I gave a speech in Boston where I said there wasn’t a liberal America or a conservative America; a black America or a white America -- but a United States of America.
 I said this because I had seen it in my own life, in a nation that gave someone like me a chance; because I grew up in Hawaii, a melting pot of races and customs; because I made Illinois my home -- a state of small towns, rich farmland, one of the world’s great cities; a microcosm of the country where Democrats and Republicans and Independents, good people of every ethnicity and every faith, share certain bedrock values.
 Over the past six years, the pundits have pointed out more than once that my presidency hasn’t delivered on this vision.
 How ironic, they say, that our politics seems more divided than ever.
 It’s held up as proof not just of my own flaws -- of which there are many -- but also as proof that the vision itself is misguided, naïve, that there are too many people in this town who actually benefit from partisanship and gridlock for us to ever do anything about it.
 I know how tempting such cynicism may be.
 But I still think the cynics are wrong.
 I still believe that we are one people.
-I still believe that together, we can do great things, even when the odds are long."
+I still believe that together, we can do great things, even when the odds are long."-- President Barack Obama, January 20, 2015, during the 2015 State of the Union address.

 Comment: Obama is accusing his critics of being cynical, and indulging in "unify the country" rhetoric.
 He is also calling for a higher standard of debate.
 But, as is typical with such calls, he isn't admitting to any specific mistakes he has made, any particular acts of incivility.
 An important part of teaching people how to engage in civil debate is to point out failures in civil debate so people know to avoid them.
 But Obama is leaving listeners with the impression that he hasn't made any mistakes, or, at least, he isn't detailing any of his mistakes as a way of teaching others how to do a better job at civility and civil debate.

 "You know what Tom Wolf won't do?
 He will never support a law forcing women to undergo an invasive ultrasound procedure.
 He will never tell PA women stop complaining, you just have to close your eyes.
 He will never compare the marriage of two loving and committed partners to incest.
 I love Pennsylvania, and I believe Pennsylvania has had enough of shame and blame, enough of divisive politics, enough of dismissive politicians.
-It is time for the kind of fresh start Tom Wolf offers."
+It is time for the kind of fresh start Tom Wolf offers."-- Former Senator and Secretary of State Hillary Clinton (D-NY), posted on October 10, 2014.

 Comment: Clinton was apparently referring to statements by Wolf's competitor in the 2014 Pennsylvania gubernatorial election, Gov. Tom Corbett, and declaring that Corbett was saying incest is no different from same-sex marriage.
 Clinton is also using "unify the country" rhetoric.

 This is a part of the war on whites that’s being launched by the Democratic Party.
 And the way in which they’re launching this war is by claiming that whites hate everybody else.
-It's part of the strategy that Barack Obama implemented in 2008, continued in 2012, where he divides us all on race, on sex, greed, envy, class warfare, all those kinds of things. … So the Democrats, they have to demagogue on this and try and turn it into a racial issue, which is an emotional issue, rather than a thoughtful issue.
+It's part of the strategy that Barack Obama implemented in 2008, continued in 2012, where he divides us all on race, on sex, greed, envy, class warfare, all those kinds of things. … So the Democrats, they have to demagogue on this and try and turn it into a racial issue, which is an emotional issue, rather than a thoughtful issue.-- Rep. Mo Brooks, (R-LA), posted August 4, 2014.

 Comment: This is an example of "war" rhetoric, "divisive" rhetoric, and "demagogue" rhetoric.